-We pride ourselves in supporting and nurturing the academic, industrial and entrepreneurial leaders of tomorrow together with providing a thorough technical understanding of the scientific and engineering principles underpinning the industrial processes they might encounter.
-We are committed to providing the highest quality of educational experience through excellent teaching of industrially relevant courses in an environment where students' needs are a top priority.
+We pride ourselves on supporting and nurturing the academic, industrial and entrepreneurial leaders of tomorrow, providing a thorough technical understanding of the scientific and engineering principles underpinning the industrial processes they might encounter.

 Why choose Chemical Engineering at Loughborough?